anthony-sun/Mutationrates/README.md

 # Mutationrates

-Project on mutation rates with Peter Lind:
+This repository contains the Jupyter notebook and code to produce the figures in the project
-"Distribution of mutation rates challenges evolutionary predictability"
+"Distribution of mutation rates challenges evolutionary predictability", carried out at Umeå University, Sweden, by T. Anthony Sun and Peter A. Lind, in 2021 and 2022.